mohyaz11/OptimumSetupBook/manuscript/Subscriptions.md

 ### Webhook Notifications

 You can also configure the subscription to send the event payload to a webhook.
-We won't be configuring a webhook in this chapter, but we will cover the settings available.
+We won't configure a webhook in this chapter, but we will cover the settings available.

 The URL to an endpoint will accept the subscription payload.
 The payload will be delivered in the body of a POST request using an application/json content type, contained in a parameter called "Payload."
 Each payload will contain a single event.